econnet/econ/do.rst

 the interest on loans can be considered in the pricing of the product.

 - Founders, non-founders, owners or non-owners can give loans to the `LLE`_.
-- The `LLE`_ can give loans to the owners, e.g. as wages.
+- The `LLE`_ can give loans to the owners as profit advances.

 The `balance sheet`_ thus balances